Search features

 a href="(@@emailUrlb98bd25c-bf51-4ec5-a284-14109bdcd17c@)">Email Email More info More Info

 ...EXER 101.
 INTRODUCTION TO EXERCISE SCIENCE.
-This course introduces students to the field of Exercise Science, requirements for professional certification, graduate school requirements, and career options in both health fitness and clinical fields.
-Lecture topics will include the mission and vision o...
+This course introduces students to the field of Exercise Science, requirements for professional certification, graduate school requirements and career options in both health fitness and clinical fields.
+Lecture topics will include exploration of the human ...

 HUMA 102 C - CIV/BIBLICAL REVELATION (2023-2024 Fall Semester)